-There’s an old adage I’ve always stuck by: Game engines don’t make a good game, game developers do.
-However, that doesn’t mean game engines can’t help.
-If you’re starting a career in game design, knowing your game engines is important–and knowing the best free game engines is better.
+Free game engines don’t make a good game, game developers do.
+However, that doesn’t mean the best game engines can’t help.
+If you’re starting a career in game design, knowing your game engines is important, and knowing the best completely free game engines is better.

-The best analogy I can think of for the game development process is woodworking.
-You can make the same beautiful furniture with hand tools as you can with power tools; one way is much easier on you.
-A game engine is like those power tools, it will make the development process much more efficient and streamlined.
+The game development process is like woodworking.
+You can make the same beautiful furniture with hand tools as you can with power tools, but one way is much easier.
+A game engine is like those power tools.
+It will make the game development process more efficient and streamlined.

 What is a Game Engine?

-A game engine, at its core, is a collection of programming or designing tools.
-For example, they might include audio engines or complex 3D physics engines.
+A game engine is a collection of programming or designing tools.
+For example, it might include audio engines or complex 3D physics engines.
 These game components can take a lot of work to code.
-Game engines exist so you can skip some of the hard programming needed to make a game, and get right to the designing part.
+Game engines exist so you can skip some of the hard programming needed to make a game and get to designing.

 It’s important to note that game engines aren’t actually required for building a game.
-You could make a game from scratch using any programming language (I’ve seen a game built in Microsoft Excel).
-Many large studios build their own game engines to better fit their needs.
-However, for smaller teams and developers that don’t have much coding experience, game engines are a necessity.
+You could make a game from scratch using any programming language.
+Many large game studios know how to make a game engine to better fit their needs.
+However, for smaller teams and developers without much coding experience, game engines are a necessity.

 There are many game engines available on the market today.
 Popular engines like GameMaker Studio or RPG Maker are powerful engines.
 A lot of these can be expensive, with yearly fees in the hundreds of dollars.

 This can seem like a big obstacle when trying to enter the game design field, especially if you’re making an indie game.
-Fortunately, there are a ton of powerful, open-source game engines for beginners available.
+Fortunately, there are a ton of powerful, free game dev software options that are open-source game engines for beginners.